dtch1997/rl_cbf/README.md

-# Value Functions are Control Barrier Functions: Verification of Safe Policies using Control Theory
+# RL-CBF: Verification of Safe Policies using Control Barrier Functions

 This is the code for "Value Functions are Control Barrier Functions: Verification of Safe Policies using Control Theory"